Swimming pool fence and enclosure regulations

 Every swimming pool, as defined by the by-law, is required to be completely enclosed by a gated fence.
 Whether the fence is new or existing, a permit is required before the swimming pool can be installed.

-Review the Swimming Pool Fence By-law PS-5 and Fence By-law PS-6 before applying for your permit.
+Review the Swimming Pool Fence and Swimming Pool Regulation By-law PS-5 and Fence By-law PS-6 before applying for your permit.

 Swimming pool fence permit

-The Swimming Pool Fence By-law PS-5 regulates the construction of the pool fence and stipulates when a permit is required.
+The Swimming Pool Fence and Swimming Pool Regulation By-law PS-5 regulates the construction of the pool fence and stipulates when a permit is required.

 Section 4.25 of the Zoning By-law regulates where a pool and associated equipment may be located on your property, and provides guidance for you and your contractor regarding how to plan the pool itself.
 Always consider the planning of the pool and the necessary fencing at the same time.
 Don't forget diving boards, change rooms, cabanas, decks, pumps, and filters as part of your permit application.
 Always include those details when planning your new pool and applying for your pool fence permit as their locations are regulated by the Zoning By-law as well.